 Prerequisites for creation

-By the beginning of the XX century.
-Russia's foreign policy position was rather complicated: the persistence of contradictions with England, the growing threat from developing Germany, and the strengthening of Japan's position.
-Accounting for these factors required the strengthening of the army and navy, that is, the construction of new ships.
-Changes in the shipbuilding program, adopted in 1895, assumed the construction in the period from 1896 to 1905.
-36 new ships, including nine cruisers, of which two (then three) - " carapace", that is, armored.
+By the beginning of the 20th century.
+Russia's foreign policy situation was quite complex: the persistence of contradictions with England, the growing threat from developing Germany, the strengthening of Japan's position.
+Taking these factors into account required strengthening the army and navy, that is, building new ships.
+Changes in the shipbuilding program adopted in 1895 assumed construction in the period from 1896 to 1905.
+36 new ships, among them nine cruisers, of which two (then three) - “ carapace", that is, armored decks.
 Subsequently, these three armored cruisers became the Diana class.

 Design